corndeladmin/WhaleSpotting-Java/README.md

 5. Make sure you've got PostgreSQL installed.
 You'll notice that your `application.properties` file contains POSTGRES config variables.
 As well as installing Postgres we need to make sure we have a user set up to match that config, with the right permissions to create the database when the app runs.
 All instructions for this step are in the `Setting up Postgres` section below.

-6. In IntelliJ, you should see `Run Whale-Spotting` config set up in the top right.
-Click play to run the code using this config.
-Alternatively run `./gradlew bootRun` from the terminal.
+6. Run `./gradlew run` in the console.

 7. You should now be able to find your code running at: `http://localhost:8080/`